Chironomidae

-The Chironomidae (informally known as chironomids, nonbiting midges, or lake flies) comprise a family of nematoceran flies with a global distribution.
-They are closely related to the Ceratopogonidae, Simuliidae, and Thaumaleidae.
-Many species superficially resemble mosquitoes, but they lack the wing scales and elongated mouthparts of the Culicidae.
+Chironomidae /ˌkaɪrəˈnɒmɪdiː/, commonly known as non-biting midges or chironomids /kaɪˈrɒnəmɪdz/, are a family of Nematoceran flies with a global distribution.
+They are closely related to the families Ceratopogonidae, Simuliidae, and Thaumaleidae.
+Although many chironomid species superficially resemble mosquitoes, they can be distinguished by the absence of the wing scales and elongated mouthparts characteristic of the Culicidae (true mosquitoes).

 The name Chironomidae stems from the Ancient Greek word kheironómos, "a pantomimist".